Charmian Gooch: Early life

 Born in 1965, Gooch is a self-confessed "lifelong troublemaker."
 She grew up in London and was taught by her parents to question authority.

-In 1987, Gooch graduated from the University of Wales, Aberystwyth, where she studied history and immediately pursued to look for a job after graduation.
+In 1987, Gooch graduated from the University of Wales, Aberystwyth, where she studied history and immediately began to look for a job after graduation.
 Gooch's first professional position was as a researcher at the Environmental Investigation Agency (EIA), a non-governmental organisation that was based out of London and focused on exposing polluters and poachers.
 It was a branch of Greenpeace that "conducted undercover investigations into environmental crime."

 Investigations regarding black markets dealing with ivory in the Middle East and Hong Kong also helped her learn about corporate structures and how money moves around.

 Global Witness

 Global Witness is a British non-governmental organisation based out of London, England.
 With the financial backing of hedge-fund billionaire George Soros, the organisation fulfills a watchdog function, and has led a variety of campaigns and investigations aimed at uncovering a global architecture of conflict and corruption, that some have suggested is "woven into" the business of extracting and exploiting natural resources.

-Using extensive knowledge on how shady businesses and governments inter-operate with each other, Gooch and Global Witness have unveiled various sources of corruption and exploitation and continue to do so.
+Using extensive knowledge on how businesses and governments inter-operate with each other, Gooch and Global Witness have unveiled various sources of corruption and exploitation and continue to do so.